John Gray (American author): Publications

-Other ventures
+Business ventures

-In 1996, Gray and Maia and Bart Berens co-founded Mars Venus Institute.
-Bart Berens was president and Maia Berens was director.

 In 1997, Gray began opening Mars & Venus Counseling Centers, where he trains therapists in his "Mars & Venus technique" in exchange for a one-time licensing fee and monthly "royalty payments".
 Dorothy Cantor, a former president of the American Psychological Association, has questioned the ethics of creating a franchise for what is essentially a therapeutic process.

 In 1997, Gray began marketing his products through Genesis Intermedia, a company led by Ramy El-Batrawi.
 According to their SEC filing, "A substantial portion of our product revenue has come from our Men Are From Mars, Women Are From Venus product series authored by John Gray, Ph.D."
 On December 31, 1997, Genesis sold 116,504 shares of its common stock to Dr. John Gray for $900,000.
 On November 1, 1998, 29,126 of those shares were surrendered.
 Royalties paid to Dr. Gray for the years ended December 31, 1998, 1997 and 1996 were $0, $50,101, and $423,207, respectively.
 There were no royalties paid to Dr. Gray during the three months ended March 31, 1999 and 1998. in 2004, a massive class action lawsuit was filed against Genesis Intermedia for stock price manipulation.
 El-Batrawi settled with the SEC and was barred from acting as an officer or director of a public company for a period of five years.

 Gray has been marketing dietary supplements through his Web site since at least 2005.
 In 2019, the U.S. Food and Drug Administration ordered him to stop making illegal claims for several products: 2-AEP Membrane Complex, Ionic Silver Water, L-Glutathione, Liposomal DHA – Ultimate Omega-3 Brain Support, Liposomal Methyl B12/Folate, NAC N-Acetyl-L-Cysteine, and Vectomega.

 Gray is also an early investor in YayYo, Inc, a rental car business for the ride-sharing industry operated by Ramy El-Batrawi.
 Gray owns 21.44% through his Gray Mars Venus Trust.
+Ramy El-Batrawi dies of undisclosed causes on April 23, 2024.